Being Informed About Reasons for Manuscript Rejection

 However, researchers should realize that there are many factors well within their control that can determine the fate of their manuscripts—and these don’t always boil down to the quality of the research, but to how well-prepared the manuscript is for publication.
-Here we look at a few of the common problems of organization, content, and writing quality that lead to deferment or rejection of manuscripts by journal publishers.
-We will also give some advice for researchers about how to avoid these content and writing problems before submitting a manuscript to journal editors.
+This article examples a few of the common problems of organization, content, and writing quality that lead to deferment or rejection of manuscripts by journal publishers.
+It also gives some advice for researchers about how to avoid these content and writing problems before submitting a manuscript to journal editors.

 Almost all researchers are aware that the IMRD format (Introduction, Methods & Materials, Results, and Discussion) is the standard for the hard sciences.
 But they might not know just how often they make critical content errors in all of these sections.
 According to the results of one 2013 study of medical journals published in African and Asian countries, more than 70% of submitted manuscripts had significant flaws in each other these sections, from erroneous and missing content to unorganized exposition.

-The solution: Review the IMRD structure guidelines and compare with your manuscript
+The solution: Review the journal’s guidelines and compare them with your manuscript

 Even if you have experience writing manuscripts and generally understand the IMRD structure, it is always a smart idea to review which content be included (and which should not be included) in each of these sections.
 For instance, simple errors such as including the titles of relevant studies in your abstract or of copying and pasting the methods you used in a previous study into your current paper (which is in fact self-plagiarism and a serious violation of academic ethics) can be viewed as egregious violations of manuscript standards and immediately exclude your manuscript from publication.
 Use the many great reliable online sources that explain how to complete each of the IMRD sections.